AMBARAGONDA-RAHUL/AMBARAGONDA-RAHUL/README.md

 <h1 align="center">ABOUT ME</h1>
 <h3 align="center">Cloud DevOps Engineer | Azure & AWS Specialist | Kubernetes Expert</h3>

-I'm a passionate DevOps professional with strong expertise in cloud infrastructure, CI/CD pipelines, and container orchestration.
-I specialize in building scalable, secure systems using modern technologies.
+I am a Cloud DevOps Engineer with 3+ years of experience specializing in CI/CD automation, cloud security, and infrastructure as code (IaC) across Azure and AWS.
+My expertise lies in designing secure and scalable DevOps pipelines, implementing GitOps workflows with ArgoCD, and optimizing Kubernetes deployments for high availability and security.
+.

 <br>